- Alumni & Donors

-Prior to that, she was a part of a research group in the European project "Security in Transition" led by Mary Kaldor at the London School of Economics in the UK and worked for several years as a research fellow at the Geneva Academy of International Humanitarian and Human Rights law.
-Dr Weill is also legal advisor to various NGOs and UN bodies, and gives seminars in the French school for judges (ENM).
+With the support of the Suisse National Science Foundation, she did research at the University of California, Berkeley, on the military commission at Guantanamo Bay, Cuba, and the Israeli military courts in the occupied Palestinian territories (2015-2016).
+Prior to that, she was a part of a research group in the European project "Security in Transition" led by Mary Kaldor at the London School of Economics and worked for several years as a research fellow at the Geneva Academy of International Humanitarian and Human Rights law.

 Reports prepared with the students: